 As you probably know, Facebook is a free social network that helps friends keep in touch.
 You can post short status updates that are seen by your 'friends' - who can be anyone you've chosen to connect with on Facebook.

 As Facebook has evolved, it's become enormous.
-More than a third of UK adults log on every day.
-The company also has a popular instant chat service (called Facebook Messenger) and is constantly experimenting with new services.
+Around half the UK population use the platform – some 30 million people.
+The company also has a popular instant chat service (called Facebook Messenger) and is constantly experimenting with new services such as chat bots and even its own crypto currency.

 This social network's emphasis is on personal rather than business use, so it is best suited to businesses that target consumers rather than businesses.